 Melt Cosmetics embodies freedom of expression through makeup, and the need for fans to be themselves.
 Moreover, the brand aims to inspire their followers to “take the risks involved in pursuing [their] dreams.”

 The brand releases innovative products in bold shades that set color trends in the industry.
 Melt Cosmetics “pushes the boundaries of what quality cosmetics should be” in terms of color, packaging, and edgy shade names.

 All of Melt Cosmetics products are Cruelty-Free and many products are vegan.
 Non-vegan products are denoted with an asterisk below.

-The Melt Cosmetics BluePrint Stack includes eight half-pan shadows, half of which are blue and half of which are bronze-toned.
+The BluePrint Stack includes eight half-pan shadows, half of which are blue and half of which are bronze-toned.
 The stack consists of six shimmers and two mattes.

-Price & Packaging: The BluePrint Stack retails for $48.00 USD.
-This price is on par with the brand’s other smaller stacks and palettes.
-The limited edition cobalt blue packaging is no longer available.
+The BluePrint Stack retails for $48.00, which is on par with the brand’s stacks and palettes.
+However, the limited edition cobalt blue packaging is no longer available.
 The Blueprint stack can be purchased in the brand’s traditional black packaging.

 As always, swatches are not a perfect indicator of quality as shadows can perform much differently on the eye than on a bare arm.
 However, swatches can still provide clues as to a shadows pigmentation, ability to blend, and ease of use.

 Skylight (baby blue shimmer), Deadbolt (cerulean shimmer), King Stud (saphire metallic), Dim-light (midnight blue matte)

 Skylight lives up to the online description.
 This is a chunky shimmer shadow.
 Skylight and Deadbolt glided across the skin with one swipe.
 Dim-light is a deep blue shade that is not only pigmented, but swatches with ease.
 However, this is a dry formula.